Bentley Systems: Partnerships

+Acquisitions

 On June 18, 1997, Bentley acquired IdeaGraphix, a developer of MicroStation-based application software for architecture, engineering, and facilities management.
 On January 15, 1998, Bentley acquired Jacobus.
 On January 2, 2001, Bentley acquired Intergraph's civil engineering, plot-services and raster conversion software businesses.
 On October 17, 2001, Bentley Systems bought Geopak design software for road and rail infrastructure.

 Bentley Systems acquired Rebis in 2003, Infrasoft Corporation in 2003, Haestad Methods, Inc. in 2004, and then agreed to acquire netGuru's Research Engineers International (REI) business which included its STAAD structural analysis and design product line on August 31, 2005.
 Bentley acquired GEF-RIS AG in 2006, KIWI Software in 2007, C.W.
 Beilfuss and Associates in 2007, and TDV GmbH, an analysis and design software provider for bridge engineering, in May 2007.

 In early 2008, Bentley acquired Hevacomp, Ltd., LEAP Software, Inc., the promis•e product line from ECT International, and Common Point for mainstream construction simulation.

 On October 13, 2009, Bentley added geotechnical and geoenvironmental capabilities with the acquisition of gINT Software.
 On February 9, 2010, Bentley Systems announced two acquisitions: Exor Corporation and Enterprise Informatics.
 On March 2, 2011, Bentley Systems acquired SACS software for offshore structural analysis from Engineering Dynamics, Inc. Also in 2011, Bentley acquired FormSys and Pointools Ltd., a British developer of point-cloud software technology.